gregsexton/Sofia/README.txt

 * Maintain a shopping list.

-* Browse your library using two different views.
-A list view to quickly view a lot of information easily or by cover artwork to visually identify a book.
+* Browse your library using three different views.

+    - A list view to quickly view a lot of information easily.

+    - A cover artwork view to visually identify a book.

+    - Combine the best of both views by using the Coverflow view.

 * Book information including cover artwork automatically downloaded and populated from the web for you.